valoni01/bbpayment/README.md

 # BbPayment

-## Acceptance Criteria
-All use cases and acceptance criteria were implemented.
-Both functional and non functional
 ## Project Architecture
 The `app component` is the presentation layer of the application.
 There is a transaction module that constains the  `transaction component`, `transfer view component` and the `transaction service `
 * The transaction view component is responsible for displaying the list of historical txns